vchan2/vchan2.github.io/2020Calculus.md

 * Be able to compute the area between curves or bounded by curves, including those which intersect multiple times.

+Chapter 9 quiz scheduled tentatively for Monday, March 29 - Saturday, April 3.
+You should be proficient in relevant sections and in-class content.

 <!--
 AP Calculus: 30 minute Linearization and l'Hopital's Rule quiz on Wednesday, March 10, during regular class.
 This will not be worth marks, but you will write in exam-like conditions.
 Math 31 people, you have a work period at this time.
 Midterm part A scheduled for Saturday, March 6 - Wednesday, March 10.